-MAINTENANCE OF SUFFICIENT RATES: Failure to achieve rate hikes sufficient to ensure comparable financial margins and maintain current debt service coverage (DSC) levels on senior and subordinate lien obligations would be viewed negatively.
+MAINTENANCE OF SUFFICIENT RATES: Failure to establish rates sufficient to ensure the continuation of strong financial margins and currently robust debt service coverage (DSC) levels on senior and subordinate lien obligations would be viewed negatively.

 RISING DEBT LEVELS: The continued escalation in the system's debt levels remains an increasing concern that could ultimately pressure the rating.
 Increases in leverage beyond what is currently forecast would likely place added pressure on the authority's current rating.